Catholicate College, Pathanamthitta

 Catholicate College, Pathanamthitta, established in 1952, is an institution of higher education at Pathanamthitta of Kerala, India.
 Catholicate College belongs to the first group of colleges in Kerala to receive academic accreditation from the National Assessment and Accreditation Council (NAAC).
 In the fourth cycle of (NAAC) re-accreditation, the college has been re-accredited by NAAC in A++ grade with CGPA of 3.53.
 The college is owned by Malankara Orthodox Church, founded by Catholicos Baselios Geevarghese II.
 The college was originally planned by Geevarghese Philoxenos, Metropolitan; it was founded in 1952, after his death, by Daniel Philoxenos Metropolitan, who became the first principal of the college.

-The principal is Dr. Deepak SR Prior to her appointment as principal, she served as a faculty in the Department of physics, Baselius College, Kottayam.
+As of July 2026, the principal is Sindu Jones.
+Prior to her appointment as principal, she served as the head of the Department of Physics, Baselius College, Kottayam.
 The college is affiliated with Mahatma Gandhi University, Kottayam.

 Academics

 The college has 2,000 students.
 It has 110 teaching and 67 administrative staff on its rolls.
 There are degree courses in English, Malayalam, Hindi, economics, history, mathematics, physics, chemistry, botany, zoology, commerce & tourism, computer application.
 The college has research facilities in the departments of Malayalam, Hindi, zoology, botany, physics and mathematics.

 The college has a study center of the Indira Gandhi National Open University.